 • Cravings

-While the CDC shows that most people who abuse alcohol don’t fit the criteria for alcohol addiction, it’s still a serious concern in the United States.
+While most people who abuse alcohol don’t fit the criteria for alcohol addiction according to the CDC, it’s still a serious concern in the United States.

 What Is Alcohol Use Disorder?

-• Impaired ability to fulfill home, family, school or work responsibilities due to alcohol use
+• Becoming incapable of fulfilling home, family, school or work responsibilities due to alcohol use

-• Continued excessive alcohol use despite negative social consequences
+• Continuing excessive alcohol use despite negative social consequences

 • Giving up favorite hobbies and activities to drink alcohol instead